brentp/combined-pvalues/README.rst

        slk   - Stouffer-Liptak-Kechris correction of spatially correlated p-values fdr   - Benjamini-Hochberg correction of p-values
-       peaks - find peaks in a BED file. region_p - generate p-values for a region (of p-values) by simulation.** hist  - plot a histogram of a column and check for uniformity. splot - a scatter plot of column(s) in a bed file for a given region.
+       peaks - find peaks in a BED file. region_p  - generate SLK p-values for a region (of p-values) hist      - plot a histogram of a column and check for uniformity. splot     - a scatter plot of column(s) in a bed file for a given region. manhattan - a manhattan plot of values in a BED file.

     NOTE: most of these assume *sorted* BED files.